 Tongue massage can be done with a special massage or toothbrush, clapping and stroking the center of the tongue from tip to root and back.

-End of massage.
-Close the baby's mouth and with your index finger help keep the mouth closed, help swallow.
-Increase exercises gradually.
+End of the massage.
+Close the baby's mouth and use your index finger to help keep the mouth closed and help swallow.
+Increase your exercises gradually.
 Good luck.
-Write how it works.
+Write how it turns out.

 Speech therapy massage for cerebral palsy

-Infantile cerebral palsy (ICP) is a traumatic disease of the CNS as a result of a birth injury or an infectious disease of a pregnant woman, in which the movement functions (pathological tonic reflexes) and the speech of the child suffer.
+Cerebral palsy (CP) is a traumatic disease of the DNS as a result of birth trauma or previous infectious disease pregnant woman, in which the functions of movement (pathological tonic reflexes) and the child’s speech suffer.
 To restore impaired functions in children suffering from cerebral palsy, speech therapy massage, therapeutic exercises and other means are used.

-Considering that already from the first days of life, under the influence of pathological tonic reflexes, a child develops pathological attitudes of the arms, legs, position of the trunk and head (torticollis), it is necessary to select an individual position of the body for each child, in which pathological tonic reflexes do not appear at all, or minimum.
-These positions of the torso, limbs, head are called the "reflex of the prohibiting positions", they must be given to the child before the start of speech therapy classes and in the process of doing gymnastics and speech therapy massage.
+Considering that from the first days of life, under the influence of pathological tonic reflexes, the child develops pathological positions of the arms, legs, body and head position (torticollis), it is necessary to select for each child individually a body position in which pathological tonic reflexes do not appear at all, or appear minimal.
+These positions of the torso, limbs, and head are called the “reflex of prohibiting positions”; they must be given to the child before the start of speech therapy classes and during the process of gymnastics and speech therapy massage.

-When conducting a massage for cerebral palsy and a gymnast, the choice of posture is of great importance.
+When performing a massage of cerebral palsy and gymnasts great importance has a choice of poses.

 fetal position;

-lying on his back, a roller is placed under the child’s neck, while the legs are bent at the knee joints;
+lying on his back, a cushion is placed under the child’s neck, while the legs are bent at the knee joints;

-lying on the back, the head is fixed with rollers;
+lying on your back, the head is fixed with bolsters;

 on the side in the fetal position;

-in the position on the stomach, a roller is placed under the child's chest.
+in the prone position, a cushion is placed under the baby’s chest.

-When choosing a position, a speech therapy massage is performed (massage of mimic and chewing muscles, massage for cerebral palsy).
+When selecting a pose, a speech therapy massage is performed (massage of facial and chewing muscles, massage for cerebral palsy).

 Speech therapy massage technique for face and neck massage

-stroking (stroking) with the pads of two or three fingers from the middle of the forehead to the temples;
+stroking (ironing) with the pads of two or three fingers from the middle of the forehead to the temples;

 stroking from the eyebrows to the beginning of the scalp;